scailfin/flowserv-core/docs/workflow.rst

 ==================

-**Workflow Templates** are parameterized workflow specifications for the *Reproducible Open Benchmarks for Data Analysis Platform (ROB)*.
+**Workflow Templates** are parameterized workflow specifications for the *Reproducible and Reusable Data Analysis Workflow Server* (**flowServ**).
 Workflow templates are motivated by the goal to allow users to run pre-defined data analytics workflows while providing their own input data, parameters, as well as their own code modules.
-Workflow templates are inspired by, but not limited to, workflow specifications for the `Reproducible Research Data Analysis Platform (REANA)`.
+Workflow templates are inspired by, but not limited to, workflow specifications for the `Reproducible Research Data Analysis Platform (REANA) <http://www.reanahub.io/>`_.

 Motivation for Parameterized Workflow Templates
 ===============================================

 Consider the `REANA Hello World Demo <https://github.com/reanahub/reana-demo-helloworld>`_.
 The demo workflow takes as input a file ``data/names.txt`` containing a list of person names and a timeout parameter ``sleeptime``.
 For each line in ``data/names.txt`` the workflow writes a line "Hello *name*!" to an output file ``results/greetings.txt``.
-For each line that is written to the output file program execution is delayed by a number of seconds defined by the `sleeptime` parameter.
+For each line that is written to the output file, program execution is delayed by a number of seconds defined by the `sleeptime` parameter.

 Workflow specifications in REANA are serialized in YAML or JSON format.
 The names of the input and output files as well as the value for the sleep period are currently hard-coded in the workflow specification file ( e.g.  `reana.yaml <https://raw.githubusercontent.com/reanahub/reana-demo-helloworld/master/reana.yaml>`_ ).